-Raw tuna may have the same effect on your kitten as it would have to you since it contains bacteria and parasites.
-By cooking tuna, the bacteria and parasite are killed and therefore making the tuna safe to eat.
+Raw tuna may also harm your kitten since it can contain bacteria and parasites.
+By cooking tuna, the bacteria and parasites are killed and therefore making the tuna safe to eat.

 However, this does not mean that you can give your kitten cooked tuna every day.

-Oil is a fattening factor and should not be fed to kittens or even cats.
-It may cause your kitten or cat to develop some heart issues or high blood pressure.
+Oil is a fattening factor and should not be fed to cats.
+It may cause your kitten to develop some heart issues or high blood pressure.

 A cat should be fed tuna that is preserved by its juices and cooked.

-Moreover, tuna has a high level of mercury that is harmful and acts as a neurotoxin, which damages the brain and nervous system.
+Moreover, tuna has a high mercury content that is harmful and acts as a neurotoxin.

 Symptoms of mercury poisoning include dizziness and loss of coordination and balance.

-Tuna is indeed tastier than normal cat food.
-However, when you give your kitten tuna regularly, it will adapt and make it seem like a staple food.
+Tuna is often tastier than regular cat food.
+However, when you give your kitten tuna regularly, it will quickly adapt to it.

 This will prompt the kitten to be picky when you give it other kinds of food.
 Giving your kitten too much tuna may also cause a fat yellow disease.